gerardchung/website_avicenna_theme/README.md

 **I love that theme is simple and neat.**

-**Note that one difficulty I had:**
+**Note one difficulty I had:**

 (1) The site could not load propery on Netlify.

 The solution found was to change baseURL in config.yaml to the below: baseURL: https://www.gerardchung.com .
 Previously, it was http:

 ### What I still need to do: